ANVITH-VEMISETTI/GRIP/README.md

 # steps to run project
 Clone the repository.\
-Now install Xampp if not already present. open xampp control pannel and start Appache and Mysql servers Open PHPMyAdmin and import the sql file after creating a database.
+Now install Xampp if not already present.\
+open xampp control pannel and start Appache and Mysql servers.\
+Open PHPMyAdmin and import the sql file after creating a database.\
-Place all the project files in htdocs folder of xampp.
+Place all the project files in htdocs folder of xampp.\
-Now goto localhost in browser and the website is now hosted locally.
+Now goto localhost in browser and the website is now hosted locally.\